 Ultrasound Technicians: Licensed medical doctors or ultrasound technicians are always welcome to support the medical teams of the Care Net affiliated centers that offer medical services.
 Local Knights of Columbus chapters and other community boosters have been instrumental in helping to supply pregnancy centers with modern equipment and training to help pregnant women see the life growing inside them, establish their due date, and hear their unborn child’s heartbeat.

 Abstinence Educators: If you have a heart to inspire teens to make healthy relationship choices, you can be trained in abstinence training techniques or presentations.
 Your local center may hold “lock ins” at the local roller rink or mall, or other fun nights where such presentations are shared.
 You may even have your own ideas about how to gather a neighborhood group together to hear a presentation.

 Public Relations: Throughout the year, your local Care Net center has opportunities to participate in Health Fairs and Community Booths in their own county or state.
 Public Relations Volunteers represent Care Net at these events by passing out information and telling others about the organization.

 If your work or family schedule doesn't allow for time to help in person, you can always donate needed material items like these:

 Please remember to call your local center first and see where the need is greatest.
 Many centers have “earn while you learn” programs that give young parents the opportunity to earn points toward purchasing new cribs and car seats by taking part in birthing and parenting classes that help develop parental skills.
-Input your ZIP code into the box on the right to find the center that is closest to you and give them a call.
+Click on the link below to find the center that is closest to you and give them a call.
 Please share how you found them, and may God bless your service!